microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Get-WinGetSettings.md

 ```

 ## DESCRIPTION
 Get WinGet settings.
 This includes the user settings file, administrator settings, and the settings schema.
+For more information about WinGet settings, visit https://aka.ms/winget-settings.

 ## EXAMPLES